Australian Retriever: The Unique Breed of Dog You Didn’t Know Existed

 Both the Australian Shepherd and the Golden Retriever are trendy dogs.
 They sit high at the popularity ranking scale, with the Aussie being 12th, while the Goldie is seated in the high 4th place.
 These are magnificent breeds.

-Aussies were bred to herd, and the latter was created to retrieve game during a hunt.
+Aussies were bred to herd, and the latter was created to retrieve the game during a hunt.
 However, both species make lovely home pets.
 They are intelligent, loyal, affectionate, and entertaining.

 What’s an Australian Retriever?